 The findings from the Continuous Update Project are used to update our Recommendations for Cancer Prevention, ensuring that everyone, from policy makers to members of the public, has access to the most up-to-date information on how to minimise the risk of developing the disease.

 As part of the Continuous Update Project, scientific research from around the world is collated and added to a database on an ongoing basis and systematically reviewed by a team at Imperial College London.
 An independent panel of world-renowned experts then evaluate and interpret the evidence to make conclusions based on the body of scientific evidence.
 Their conclusions form the basis for reviewing, and where necessary revising, our Recommendations for Cancer Prevention.

 A review of the Recommendations for Cancer Prevention is expected to be published in 2017, once an analysis of all of the cancers being assessed has been conducted.
-So far, new CUP reports have been published on the updated evidence for breast, colorectal, pancreatic, endometrial, ovarian, prostate and liver cancers; and breast cancer survivors.
+So far, new CUP reports have been published on the updated evidence for breast, colorectal, pancreatic, endometrial, ovarian, prostate, liver and gallbladder cancers; and breast cancer survivors.

 The CUP database is being kept up to date with all relevant papers from randomised controlled trials and cohort studies published for 17 cancers and breast cancer survivors.
 The database now contains 9,037 publications on these cancers, including publications from the Second Expert Report.

 The CUP database is currently available to researchers on request.

 When did the Continuous Update Project (CUP) begin?

 The Continuous Update Project develops the work of our groundbreaking First and Second Expert Reports – published in 1997 and 2007 respectively – which were the first ever comprehensive analyses of the research on diet, nutrition, physical activity and cancer.
 Unlike these Expert Reports, however, the CUP is an ongoing review and captures new research from around the world as it is published.